 Releases process

 Planning: On every first meeting of the month we plan the new features, functionalities (jira tasks) of the components.
 It is not obligatory to have new features, functionalities, fixes for all components.
-For the planning process a jira Sprint will be used, with the selected jira tasks.
-It will be nice to comment and update the status of each jira task .
+For the planning process a Jira Sprint will be used, with the selected jira tasks.
+It will be nice to comment and update the status of each Jira task .

-Testing: All the new features, functionalities,fixes must be tested for 2 weeks at least in the devel infrastructure.
-This effectively means that in the next release only the features that are ready to be test in the middle of the month, will be included.
+Testing: All the new features, functionalities and fixes must be tested for 2 weeks at least in the devel infrastructure.
+This effectively means that, in the next release, only the features that are ready to be tested in the middle of the month will be included.

-Release: All tested features, functionalities,fixes will be deployed to the production infrastructure at the beginning of the next month.
+Release: All tested features, functionalities and fixes will be deployed to the production infrastructure at the beginning of the next month.
 If a feature, functionality, fix is not properly tested or requires more development it will be added to the next release.